elainesajets/portfolio/README.md

-# Elaine Sajets — Portfolio Website
+# Elaine Sajets — Portfolio Website - WIP

 This repository contains the source code for my personal portfolio, built with **HTML**, **CSS**, **JavaScript**, and **Eleventy (11ty)**, and deployed on **Netlify**.